nilac8991/S-Reborn-KK-ALL-REPO-/README.md

 - Update Smart Connect
 - Add Performance featured Reborn Tweaks
 - Add the possibility to remove to Remove the Reborn Tweaks for the both cases
 - Add disclaimer section and Notes one (Read it please!)
+Done!
-- Add Installer banner at the begging of the Aroma Installer start boot
+- Add Installer banner at the begging of the Aroma Installer start boot  Done!
-- Add compatibility for galaxysmtd
+- Add compatibility for galaxysmtd  Done!